-Japan's attitude towards Islamic finance is to encourage its establishment in Japan through adjustments of existing laws and regulations that are compatible with the existing fundamental regulatory framework to provide Islamic finance with a level playing field with its conventional equivalents.
+Japan's attitude towards Islamic finance is to encourage its establishment in Japan through adjustments of existing laws and regulations that are compatible with the existing fundamental regulatory framework, to put Islamic finance on a level playing field with its conventional equivalents.
 Islamic finance products are regulated under the same framework that applies to conventional instruments in Japan.
-Therefore, Islamic finance products are governed by existing legislation applicable to conventional finance products in Japan, while some amendments thereon have been made to accommodate the unique qualities and characteristics of Islamic finance.
+Therefore, Islamic finance products are governed by existing legislation applicable to conventional finance products in Japan, while some amendments have been made to these to accommodate the unique qualities and characteristics of Islamic finance.